flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I theme my app?

 Flutter comes with a beautiful, built-in implementation of Material Design, which handles much of the styling and theming needs that you would typically do.

 Xamarin.Forms does have a global `ResourceDictionary` where you can share styles across your app.
 Alternatively, there is Theme support currently in preview.

-In Flutter you declare themes in the top level widget.
+In Flutter, you declare themes in the top level widget.

-To take full advantage of Material Components in your app, you can declare a top level widget `MaterialApp` as the entry point to your application. `MaterialApp` is a convenience widget that wraps a number of widgets that are commonly required for applications implementing Material Design.
+To take full advantage of Material Components in your app, you can declare a top level widget `MaterialApp` as the entry point to your application.
+`MaterialApp` is a convenience widget that wraps a number of widgets that are commonly required for applications implementing Material Design.
 It builds upon a `WidgetsApp` by adding Material-specific functionality.

 You can also use a `WidgetsApp` as your app widget, which provides some of the same functionality,